ubaidtra/trawally-management-system/DEPLOYMENT_GUIDE.md

 1. Go to MongoDB Atlas
 2. Click **"Network Access"**
 3. Add IP: `0.0.0.0/0` (allow from anywhere)
-   - Or add Vercel's IP ranges for better security
+   - Or add your VPS public IP for tighter security

 ### 3. Environment Variables Security